AL41 High

 DIY fix possible

-Locate the filling loop (usually a silver flexible hose) underneath or near the boiler.Slowly open the one or two taps/valves on the filling loop until you hear water moving.Watch the pressure gauge and close the taps firmly once the needle reaches between 1.0 and 1.5 bar.Press the 'Reset' button on the boiler control panel to clear the error.
+Locate the filling loop (a flexible silver hose) underneath or near the boiler.Open the one or two small valves on the loop slowly until you hear water moving.Watch the pressure gauge until it reaches between 1.0 and 1.5 bar, then close the valves tightly.Reset the boiler using the mode selector dial.

 Find a Gas Safe engineer